yezero/sandstorm/roadmap/platform/sharing/README.md

 ### Powerbox Sharing

 This is another alternative to the sharing UI.
-A communications app written for Sandstorm could support attaching capabilities to messages.
+A communications app written for Thurly could support attaching capabilities to messages.
 When the user invokes this functionality, the app will make a powerbox request for a capability to attach (specifically, a UiView capability).
 Within the powerbox, the user specifies a role and a petname.
 The capability is attached to the message and sent to another user, who upon receipt may click on the capbaility to open the grain.

 This approach is implemented for example by Rocket.Chat (sharing a grain to a chat room) and the collections app.